mlandis/mxra8_bovinae/README.md

 # Supplementary files for Kim et al. (2019)

+Files for:

+* Kim et al. (2019) "An evolutionarily ancient sequence insertion in the Mxra8 receptor confers resistance to alphavirus infection"

 This repository contains three subdirectories:

 * `mxra8_gene_tree` contains the RevBayes scripts and data used to estimate the Mxra8 gene tree topology in Extended Data Figure 12d